-As nouns the distinction in between church and synagogue
+As nouns the distinction between church and synagogue

-is that church is (countable) a christian house of worship; a building where religious services take place while synagogue is a place where jews satisfy for worship.
+is that church is (countable) a Christian house of worship; a building where religious services take place while a synagogue is a place where Jews satisfy with worship.

 Altar: Altar is a noun implying a raised place or structure for religious rites.
 Modify: Alter is a verb suggesting to alter.

 The functions of the altar have remained the very same in Christian churches down the centuries.
 During Mass, it works as a table to hold a copy of the Bible and the consecrated bread and red wine that is distributed to adorers.
 The altar is the focus of the Mass and represents the presence of Christ during the ceremony.